yaroslav-gwit/HosterCore/README.md

 - Very niche OSes are not supported due to some `bhyve`+`Hoster` limitations
 - Only UEFI booting is officially supported, with just few exceptions for BIOS based Linux VMs
 - Terraform is not supported - `Hoster` is too young to have any IaaC integrations at this point
-- Custom binary files location and custom config files location is not supported - everything must reside within `/opt/hoster-core` to work properly
+- Custom binary files location and custom config files location is not supported - everything must reside within `/opt/hoster-core` to work properly (there is some WIP to overcome this limitation, but it's not ready yet)
 - IPv6 is not supported yet (unless you want to manage it by hand, or sponsor us to speed up the IPv6 dev integration process)
 - Nested virtualization is not supported by `bhyve`
-- Code is not cross-platform - you can't run it on Illumos or any other BSD system, it only works on FreeBSD
+- Code is not cross-platform - you can't run it on Illumos or any other BSD system, it only works on FreeBSD (and possibly some FreeBSD derivatives, like GhostBSD, HardenedBSD, etc, but it needs testing)
 - `bhyve` doesn't support the live VM migration yet

 Coming soon (or at least at some point 😄):